-For an interview I conducted with Lena, see the inaugural issue of the online magazine, The Progressive Catholic Voice.
+For an interview I conducted with Lena for The Progressive Catholic Voice, click here.

 Above and below: As often as I could throughout October, I took advantage of the pleasant fall weather and rode my bike, “Kongoni,” down to the shoreline of the Mississippi River, just a ten minute ride from my home!